ajtulloch/tullo-ch/contents/articles/pytorch-gpu-inference-performance/index.md

 Luckily, there are a large number of libraries that have produced high-quality and performance tuned implementations of these primitives for inference.
 These include [NVIDIA FasterTransformer](https://github.com/NVIDIA/FasterTransformer), [ByteDance LightSeq](https://github.com/bytedance/lightseq), [Microsoft DeepSpeed](https://github.com/microsoft/DeepSpeed), and many more.

-Leveraging these from a vanilla PyTorch Transformer implementation (from something like [`fairseq`](https://github.com/pytorch/fairseq), [HuggingFace transformers](https://huggingface.co/transformers/), or a [`nn.TransformerEncoder`](https://pytorch.org/docs/stable/generated/torch.nn.TransformerEncoder.html) is a mildly annoying but generally worthwhile exercise - extract out the weights from the vanilla model, reformat them for the target inference runtime, instantiate the new `nn.Module`, and swap out the old encoder instance for the optimized one.
+Using these optimized runtimes with an existed trained model in a framework like [`fairseq`](https://github.com/pytorch/fairseq), [HuggingFace transformers](https://huggingface.co/transformers/), or a [`nn.TransformerEncoder`](https://pytorch.org/docs/stable/generated/torch.nn.TransformerEncoder.html) is a mildly annoying but generally worthwhile exercise - extract out the weights from the vanilla model, reformat them for the target inference runtime, instantiate the new `nn.Module`, and swap out the old encoder for the optimized one.

 There's really not much more to it than that.
 If you do this, you might expect roughly 2-4x improvements compared to a naive implementation, and again get to roughly 160TFLOP/s or more.